 If you’re visiting with kids, the center offers an exceptional educational experience.
 Even parents will find themselves learn plenty along the way!

 Everglades National Park

 Looking for an escape from Key Largo?
 Take your sightseeing up a notch with a visit to Everglades National Park.
-The largest subtropical wilderness area in the U.S., the park is famed for its staggering natural beauty.
+The largest subtropical wilderness area in the U.S. and an International Bio, the park is famed for its staggering natural beauty.
 Although often visited as a day trip from Miami, the Everglades is also one of the most popular Key Largo day trips.

 Everglades National Park is home to 1.5 million acres of wetlands.
 It’s so important to North America’s geography it’s been named a World Biological Reserve and World Heritage Site.
 You can learn about its history at the visitor centers or take a walk along its scenic trails.
 For an extra exciting excursion, take a tour on an airboat along the waterways.

-You’ll find the park’s main attractions and visitors at each of its four entrances.
+You’ll find the park’s main attractions and visitor center at each of its four entrances, including the Royal Palm and Shark Valley areas.
 Vehicles require a $25 entry fee.
-The pass will remain valid for 7 days.
+The pass will remain valid for seven days.

 Planning to visit more than two to three national parks on your trip?
 Consider picking up an America the Beautiful Pass.